Register to Participate

 In addition, at least one of the members should have excellent writing skills, i.e. clear and concise exposition, as a detailed account and summary of the solution is a stated requirement.
 It is also helpful if one of the team members is adept at writing (and debugging) computer programs if computation should be needed or desired for a solution during the course of the Challenge.

 Finally, it is recommended that team members have compatible personalities since they will be under pressure to meet a deadline for up to 14 hours, and the potential for frustration is likely.
-For more suggestions, watch some of the current and archived videos in the video gallery on the M3 home page or in the M3archives.
+For more suggestions, watch some of the videos in the video gallery on the M3 home page or in the M3archives.

 |•M3 Challenge Champions (Summa Cum Laude Team Prize)||$20,000|